-A hearing aid style moulded to fit deep within the ear, CICs are nearly invisible and tend to pick up less external (e.g. wind) noise because they’re protected by the ear itself.
-Contact your local National Hearing Care clinic to determine if you’re a candidate for this style.
+A hearing aid style molded to fit deep within the ear, CICs are nearly invisible and tend to pick up less external (e.g. wind) noise because they're protected by the ear itself.
+Contact your local national Hearing Care clinic to determine if you're a candidate for this style.
 Typically appropriate for mild to moderate hearing loss.

 A decibel is a unit used when measuring sound.
 The decibel (dB) scale is based on the sounds our ears can hear in increasing intensity.
 A decibel level of 0 is almost completely silent.
 Experts agree that any noise over 85 decibels can cause hearing loss.